-How Leaders Can Keep Employees Engaged When Working Remotely, In Person, or Both
+How Leaders Can Keep Employees Engaged in a Hybrid Work model

 Our work environments have changed dramatically over the past year, and few are feeling the pressure of those changes more acutely than those who lead teams.
 Over the last twelve months, many managers have adapted to working and leading fully remotely for the first time.
-And these days, their ability to adapt to leading in new working models is being put to the test again, as companies start to head back to the office or adopt new hybrid approaches to work.
+And these days, their ability to adapt to leading in new working models is being put to the test again, as companies start to head back to the office or adopt hybrid work models.

 Adapting to new working models is not without its challenges, and as a manager, it can be challenging to lead and engage your team when everything is constantly in flux.
 Add in the fact that managers alone account for 70% of the variance in team engagement and that more than half of employees surveyed in North America plan to look for a new job in 2021, and it can feel downright daunting to lead a team through these times.

 The good news, however, is that by following some key practices rooted in data and insights, managers can keep their teams engaged, whether they’re working remotely, in person, or both.